biostatShao/OmniPRS/README.md

 Prediction levels are output as filenames (e.g., if the prediction level R² is 0.45, the output will be a file named `OmniPRS-0.45`).

+## Acknowledgments
+We refer to the preprocessor of GWAS data in LDpred.funct software developed by Carla Márquez-Luna for this software.

 ## Citations
 Zhonghe Shao, Wangxia Tang, Hongji Wu, Yifan Kong, Xingjie Hao* (2024). lncorporating multiple functional annotations to improve polygenic risk prediction accuracy, Cell Genomics (2025), https://doi.org/10.1016/i.xgen.2025.100850